"I like buying companies that can be run by monkeys -- because one day they will be." -- Peter Lynch

 Philip Durell is the advisor/analyst for the Motley Fool Inside Value newsletter service, where he finds great companies that the market is letting you buy on the cheap.
 You can view Philip's entire list of recommendations -- which are collectively beating the market by more than three percentage points -- with a free 30-day guest pass to the service.
 There is no obligation to subscribe.

+This article was written by Philip Durell and originally published on June 7, 2006.
+It has been updated by Joey Khattab.
 Philip owns shares of Dell.
 Dell and 3M are Inside Value recommendations.
 Dell is also a Stock Advisor pick.
 The Fool has a strict disclosure policy.